 Some medications have been shown to help increase the body’s ability to pass kidney stones.
 Such medications work by relaxing the ureter, which provides the kidney stone with ample room to make its way to the bladder, where it will finally exit the body through urination.
 Prescription-strength painkillers may also be necessary depending on each case.

 If the pain becomes too great, or if the ureter becomes completely blocked and begins to affect kidney function, surgery may be necessary.
 Modern technology allows for this surgery to be minimally invasive with minor recovery time.
 The most common types of surgery for the removal of kidney stones include:

 - Ureteroscopy (URS)

 - Percutaneous nephrolithotomy (PCNL)

 If you are struggling with pain or an infection caused by kidney stones, please schedule an appointment with Dr. Ashley Tapscott to discuss your treatment options.
-To contact Dr. Ashley Tapscott, please call our office today at (704) 766-1147.
+To schedule an appointment, please call our sexual health clinic today at (704) 766-1147.

 When high levels of minerals and salt exist in the kidneys, a clump of matter known as a kidney stone can form inside of the kidney.

 Stones smaller than 4 millimeters pass on their own 80 percent of the time.
 They take an average of 31 days to pass.
 Stones that are 4–6 mm are more likely to require some sort of treatment, but around 60 percent pass naturally.
 This takes an average of 45 days.